ESGF/esgf-vocab/docs/source/how_to/generate_drs.rst

       .. code-block:: bash

-        not available with CLI look with python api
+        Not available with CLI look with python api

    .. group-tab:: API as python lib